ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 {{% fig "census/census-1860-us" "800" /%}}

-The order of the Mills baptisms strongly suggests that James was born between Horace and Emily, and if James was born in 1856, this would evenly distribute the Mills births over the decade of 1850 to 1680, and would mean that his baptism was likely approximately a year after his birth, just as Emily's was in Nov 1859.
-So, I believe that James died under five years old.
+Both the date of his baptism, and the order of the Mills children baptisms overall strongly suggests that James was born between Horace and Emily, and if James was born in 1856, this would evenly distribute the Mills births over the decade of 1850 to 1680, and would mean that his baptism was likely approximately a year after his birth, just as Emily's was in Nov 1859.
+So, I believe that James likely died under five years old.

 This would mean that the Mills left Staten Island within a few years of James' death, just as they left Corfu a few years after Horace's.
 If my speculation holds, even if James died at the latest possible time, Emily would likely have not had memories of him.

 Aside from his baptism record, I cannot find any other records for James in *The Records of the Reformed Protestant Dutch Church on Staten Island*, including many pages of gravestone transcriptions.
 Kathleen Langdon from the Reformed Dutch Church performed an independent search and also could not find him.
 Finally, I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find evidence of the Mills there.
 Likewise, James is not within the volume: 1940, Cemetery Inscriptions from Hempstead, Long Island New York by Josephine C. Frost, familysearch.org.
+Nor can I find James in Mills Cemetery or any other cemetery in Smithtown.

 I have not found James in any records on FindAGrave, FamilySearch, or Ancestry.